It wasn’t that long ago when everyone was doing it.

 I can walk to the supermarket with my nanna trolley but if you have to drive any distance, or driving means city traffic, then delivery can save you money on petrol, especially if you get free delivery.

 I have a confession to make: I get trolley rage.
 Nothing aggressive, I internalise it until I can feel the blood alchemize in my veins.

 Inside my head: Do you really think the middle of the supermarket aisle is the best place to have a phone conversation?!
 At least move your trolley so that the six of us behind you can get past!

 Then there’s the anxiety the supermarket environment can bring on.

 A dodging mess of people and trolleys and little kid trolleys up the back of your ankles.

 Loud noises.
 Radio advertising.
 Bright lights.

-An overstimulating visual cacophony of stuff to filter out to find your favourite brand of tea!
+An overstimulating visual cacophony of stuff to filter out in order to find your favourite brand of tea!